mikorozek/socialmedia-application/README.md

 # Social Media Application Backend

-This repository contains the backend service for a social media application, built with Go and PostgreSQL.
+This repository is a root directory social media application.
+It has two hooks to submodule repositories - backend built with GoLang and frontend built with Next.js.

 ## Prerequisites